MLAPrince/Spotify-Clone/README.md

 ## License

-This project is for educational/personal use and is not affiliated with Spotify.
+This project is licensed under the [MIT License](LICENSE) and is for educational/personal use and is not affiliated with Spotify.